sunnysoni97/ProjectRLHydroElectric/README.md

 ## Validation on standard environment :

 main.py makes use of our pretrained ddqn agent using the basic set to work on the validation set provided in validate.xlsx.
+The model used for this is provided in the same directory and should work out of the box.

+## Model and Data directory

+If model and data directory do not exist, the validation will fail to work.
+Train your models first in these cases before trying to validate the custom environment.